 The biggest feature of the Montecarlo R1 is the fully adjustable torso and head support; both are lined with energy absorbing foam.
 This foam is meant to absorb some of the energy from the crash meaning less crash forces are transferred to the child.
 There are two knobs on the side of the seat, one makes the torso support adjust wider and more narrow and one controls the head support.
 This makes it a great seat for children of all sizes and can customize the fit to them.
 Even fully open, this booster is more suited to children with a narrower frame.
 Also, the torso knob sticks out an odd angle in vehicles with side bolsters.
 You can see how above it is running into the side of a captain’s chair.
 This has made the knob loose and hard to use when the seat is installed in this vehicle.
 If you recline the vehicle seat, you will have better access to the knob.
 Be sure to put the seat back upright again before moving the vehicle.

-This is Addison, she’s 6.5 years old, 41 lbs. and 45″.
+This model is 6.5 years old, 41 lbs. and 45″.
 She is right on the cusp of being too tall for the bottom position, so the second seems to fit her a little bit better.
 She had great leg support even though she has such long legs for her height.
-You can see how torso height can change the length of time a booster can be used when you compare her to Olivia above.
-Olivia is only 1″ taller but needs the fourth guide position.
+You can see how torso height can change the length of time a booster can be used when you compare her to our model above.
+Our earlier model is only 1″ taller but needs the fourth guide position.